 At the Center for Child and Family Policy, we pursue science-based solutions to important problems affecting today’s children and families.
 The Center emphasizes the bridge from research to policy and practice through an integrated system of research, teaching, service and policy engagement.

+Leslie Babinski was named director of the Center in July 2019.
 The Center was established at Duke University in 1999 under the leadership of Kenneth A. Dodge, a leading scholar in the development and prevention of aggressive and violent behaviors.